canonical/synapse-operator/docs/how-to/backup-and-restore.md

 juju run synapse/leader create-backup
 ```

-A new object should be placed in the S3 compatible object storage.
-This file is a tar
-file encrypted with the `gpg` command.
+A new object should be placed in the S3 compatible object storage, a tar file encrypted with the `gpg` command.

-You can list your available with the `list-backups` command:
+You can list the available backups with the `list-backups` command:
 ```
 juju run synapse/leader list-backups
 ```